Inderpanda/Hotel_Analysis_Project--Python/README.md

    - Tailor marketing campaigns based on historical data to effectively target high-potential markets and improve overall occupancy and revenue.

 ## Key Learnings
+- Data Cleaning: Identifying and handling outliers and inconsistencies is crucial for accurate insights.

+- Visualization: Effective use of Python’s visualization libraries (Matplotlib, Pandas) is key to presenting data in an understandable format.

+- Strategic Analysis: Merging datasets and creating new metrics can uncover hidden patterns that are crucial for decision-making.

+# Conclusion
+This project was a great learning experience in applying data analysis techniques to solve real-world business problems.
+The insights gained have the potential to drive strategic decisions and improve business outcomes for Atliq Grands.